 phys-schost# clauth enable -n control-node

-If you want to use the des (Diffie-Hellman) authentication protocol instead of the sys (unix) protocol, include –p des in the command.
+If you want to use the des (Diffie-Hellman) authentication protocol instead of the sys (unix) protocol, include –p des option in the command.

 phys-schost# clauth enable -p des -n control-node